NathanielInman/dotfiles/setting-up-manjaro-or-archlinux.md

 # Before we can start i3 we need graphics drivers, validate what we're using
 lspci -v | grep -A1 -e VGA -e 3D
-pacman -Ss xf86-video # you can search for your driver this way pacman -S xf86-video-nouveau # this is my driver
+pacman -Ss nvidia # you can search for your driver this way pacman -S nvidia nvidia-settings nvidia-utils # this is my driver stuff

-# We can make a login screen now instead of having to "xstart" each time
-pacman -S lightdm lightdm-gtk-greeter gnome-screensaver sudo systemctl enable lightdm.service

 # The following is outdated, but sets up a window manager to get started, substitute `nate` for your name:
 useradd -m -g users -G wheel -s /bin/bash nate